What is Lip Burning Sensation?

-- Eat Healthy: You should always be careful when it comes to the kind of food you take in or in this instance the type of food that you don’t take in.
+- Eat Healthy: You should always be careful when it comes to the kind of food you take in, or in this instance, the type of food that you don’t take in.
 A deficiency of B vitamins can trigger dry lips.
-A good way to ensure that you are getting enough B vitamins in your system is by always opting for unprocessed foods since these are jam-packed with this vitamin.
-Also, in the book on Biochemical, physiological, molecular aspects of human nutrition, it has been stated that meats such as turkey, tuna and liver are also rich in B Vitamins.
+A good way to ensure that you are getting enough B vitamins in your system is to always opt for unprocessed foods since these are jam-packed with this vitamin.
+Also, in the book on biochemical, physiological, and molecular aspects of human nutrition, it has been stated that meats such as turkey, tuna, and liver are also rich in B vitamins.

 - Rubbing Your Lips with Sugar: Exfoliate using a special sugar and honey blend.
-Sugar will serve as your natural exfoliant while honey is an all-around moisturizer.
-The combination of these two will have your lips feeling soft and moisturized in no time.
+Sugar will serve as your natural exfoliant, while honey is an all-around moisturizer.
+The combination of these two will have your lips feeling soft and moisturised in no time.

 - No Biting: Simple habits such as habitually biting your lips can also be detrimental to the health of your lips.
 You see, saliva is rich with enzymes that are supposed to aid in your digestion, having these enzymes come in contact with your lips a little bit too often will cause them to dry out.
 Doctor Oz (of Oprah fame) also recommends having family members periodically check on you when you are sleeping since some people also do this without even noticing it in their sleep.

-- Exfoliate Lips Regularly: Exfoliate your lips by using a sugar and honey mix or by just using your regular toothbrush and creating soft and small circles.
+- Exfoliate Lips Regularly: Exfoliate your lips by using a sugar and honey mix or by just using your regular toothbrush and creating soft, small circles.
 These routines will encourage the circulation of blood into your lips.

-- Protect Your Lips from Sun Damage: When lips are exposed to the harsh rays of the sun for too long of a time, your lips will become sunburnt, dry, swollen and may even end up bleeding.
-Always remember to have a lip balm with sun protection on it to guard your smackers against the ultraviolet rays of the sun.
+- Protect Your Lips from Sun Damage: When lips are exposed to the harsh rays of the sun for too long, they will become sunburnt, dry, swollen, and may even end up bleeding.
+Always remember to have a lip balm with sun protection on it to guard your lips against the ultraviolet rays of the sun.